SylviaOne/Repo-hub/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Which side of the chicken has more feathers?
+The outside.